-The Practicum Proposal must include a timeline that estimates how long it will take to complete each objective including the "product" or "deliverable" of the Practicum and the presentation you will make at the conclusion of the Practicum.
+The Practicum Proposal must include a timeline that estimates how long it will take to complete each objective, including the two or more "products" or "deliverables" of the Practicum.
 Include an estimate of the number of hours that it will take to complete each step in the process, which will total to a minimum of 135 hours (equivalent to 3 credits).

-Appendix D: Final Practicum Report
+Appendix D: Final Practicum Report and Evaluation of Practicum